lunaprise/Lunaprise/README.md

 The Lander's weak signal while phoning home raised questions about its orientation and health.

-222 art projects in the Lunaprise spsnking over 30,000 years of human history set hundreds of space archive and art history records.
+222 art projects in the Lunaprise spanning over 30,000 years of human history set hundreds of space archives and art history records.

 The mission marked the first US Moon landing in over 50 years.